 The switchyard components are an important part of the electrical power system.
 The switchyard components are used for switching and protection purposes.
 Basically, these are used for high-voltage switching, protecting, and controlling purposes.
 There are different types of electrical switchyard components these are installed in different types of electrical substations, such as

 - High-voltage power transformers

 - Circuit breakers

-What is the difference between relay and fuse?
+What is the difference between a relay and a fuse?

 Relay and fuse both are crucial and more useable devices in the modern power system.
 We need to remember that relay is not an electrical fuse and a fuse is not a relay.
 It is true that the fuse is almost similar to the circuit breakers.
 Fuse and circuit breakers both are used for overcurrent and overvoltage protection purposes.
 Now we will compare between relay and fuse:

 |A fuse is an electrical safety device that is used for the power system protection purposes

 |Relay is used to interrupt or connect the circuit